feizc/MaskGMT/README.md

 ## Acknowledge

-Our code is based on [encodec](https://github.com/facebookresearch/encodec), [MaskGiT](https://github.com/lucidrains/muse-maskgit-pytorch), and [Huggingface](https://github.com/huggingface/transformers).
+Our implementation is based on [encodec](https://github.com/facebookresearch/encodec), [MaskGiT](https://github.com/lucidrains/muse-maskgit-pytorch), and [Huggingface](https://github.com/huggingface/transformers).
 Thanks for their clear and beautiful code.